 Yes - recess was fun.
 But, it was also important.
 Sure, it was time spent away from classroom learning but it was time spent learning how to be creative while building relationships with your classmates.
 Most importantly, it was a time to do anything you wanted to do with the only limit being the collective limit of the imagination of you and your friends.

 What happened to recess as we grew up?
 If you substitute coworkers for classmates in the paragraphs above don’t the principals of recess still apply?
 You may not have tetherball in your office, but there are plenty of places to get away, take a break and let your imaginations run wild.
 Recess at work is time spent away from your required duties and time spent dreaming up the next big thing.

 What do you think?
 Is there a place for recess in the business world?
 What do you do to take a break and encourage creativity in the office?

-Anonymous asked: How do you set up the stuff in the second column?
+Anonymous said: How do you set up the stuff in the second column?
 I'm trying to use this theme, but other than the ABOUT section, I can't figure tout how to post under that.
 Thanks!

 My only frustration with Tumblr so far is that they don’t make adding custom widgets as easy as Wordpress.
 However, if you have a bit of HTML knowledge it isn’t hard to do.

 To make a customization to your theme (like I did with the “Find Me Elsewhere” section) you’ll need to do the following:

 - Go into the customize appearance section of your blog from your dashboard

 - Scroll to where you want your “custom” widget to appear

 - Enter your HTML Code